gitbucket/solidbase/README.md

 - Multi-database (based on Liquibase)
 - Multi-resource (not only RDBMS)
-- Multi-module (modules can have each versions)
+- Multi-module (modules can have their own versions)

 ## Usage

 ### Add dependency

-Add following dependency into your `pom.xml`:
+Add following dependency into your Maven `pom.xml`:

 ```xml
 <dependencies>